coastalboundarydynamicsresearchgroup/SonarController/hardware/setup.md

 - Use ctrl-X to exit nano, indicating that you want to save.
 - You should now be able to reboot, and confirm, both with `nmcli d` and by browsing available wifi hotspots with your phone or laptop to find `Sonar881`.

+### Install Docker

+SSH or Log in to the controller and enter:

+`sudo apt install docker.io`